T is back with another great tip – Etching Glass: What NOT to Do When Etching Glass!

 I definitely helped the image smear.
 I ended with a somewhat blurry mess.

-I decided to try again with tape.
+The second time I decided to try again with tape.
 I went with a bigger tape that had a tighter seal.

 I had not learned my lesson in regards to too much etching cream, yet.